earthrise-media/mining-detector/README.md

 #### Yearly asessment of mining in the Amazon basin, 2018-2023 (v2 Amazon Mining Watch dataset)

-This most recent assessment was run with an [ensemble of six models](https://github.com/earthrise-media/mining-detector/blob/main/models/48px_v3.2-3.7ensemble_2024-02-13.h5), and all patches with mean score over 0.5 were recorded.
+This most recent assessment was run with an [ensemble of six models](https://github.com/earthrise-media/mining-detector/blob/main/models/48px_v3.2-3.7ensemble_2024-02-13.h5) and recorded outputs for all patches with a mean score over 0.5, on a scale from 0 to 1.

 [Output data](https://github.com/earthrise-media/mining-detector/tree/main/data/outputs/48px_v3.2-3.7ensemble) are saved year by year and presented in two formats.
 The first records each saved patch along with the mean score and the six individual predictions from models 3.2-3.7.
-The second format, with filenames tagged _dissolved-0.6_, saves only patches meeting a higher 0.6 mean score threshold and then merges adjacent patches into larger polygons.
+The second, simplified, format, with filenames tagged _dissolved-0.6_, saves only patches meeting a higher 0.6 mean score threshold and then merges adjacent patches into larger polygons.

 The dissolved predictions are presented on [Amazon Mining Watch](https://amazonminingwatch.org/) and should suffice for most users.
-At lower prediction threshold, the ensemble is more expansive, capturing more mining at the cost of more false positive detections; at higher threshold, the ensemble is stingy and more likely to be correct in the mines it surfaces.
-The choice of 0.6 reflects our own preference within this tradeoff.
+At lower prediction threshold, the ensemble captures more mining at the cost of more false positive detections; at higher threshold, the ensemble is stingier with its predictions and more likely to be correct in the mines it surfaces.
+The choice of 0.6 reflects our own preference in this tradeoff.
 Users wanting to tune the prediction threshold can work with the data in the patch format.

 #### Assessement of mining in the Amazon basin in 2020 (v1 Amazon Mining Watch dataset)